starlinglab/integrity-v2/docs/attributes.md

 - `author`: https://schema.org/author
 - `project_id`: the name for the project this asset was ingested under
 - `project_path`: the path for the project within the sync folder
+- `asset_origin_sig_key_name`: may exist if the ingestion process involved verifiying a known, named public key

 Encrypted files have the `encryption_type` attribute, currently always set to `secretstream`.
 See [encryption.md](./encryption.md) for more info.